SuperElastix/SimpleElastix/README.md

 At the moment, the elastix library API does not support using multiple fixed and moving images so SimpleElastix doesn't either.

 ### Building with the SuperBuild
 SimpleElastix integrates elastix and transformix with the SimpleITK SuperBuild.
-Simply clone this repository and invoke the SuperBuild (may take up to an hour on a quad-core machine).
+Simply clone this repository and invoke the SuperBuild.

 ```
 git clone https://github.com/kaspermarstal/SimpleElastix